 Pamela Young has been on the Committee of Management Housing for the Aged Action Group since June 2018 as Secretary.

-She volunteers with Community Radio and for 10 years she was the Supervisor at Glenloch Homes for the Elderly where she resides and when this job was dissolved and a paid CEO was installed she found that she still wanted to help the Elderly in some way and joined Housing for the Aged Action Group.
+She volunteers with Community Radio and for 10 years she was the Supervisor at Glenloch Homes for the Elderly where she resides.
+When this job was dissolved and a paid CEO was installed, she found that she still wanted to help older people in some way and joined Housing for the Aged Action Group.